KimJorgensen/KungFuFlash/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Note that this is only intended to report issues with the content in this repository.
+about: Report issues with the content in this repository.
 Please ask the seller for support if the cartridge was purchased.
 title: ''
 labels: ''
 assignees: KimJorgensen